Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 ### Step 5: Use a simple first command

-Start with a minimal message or open the TUI.
-Confirm the environment is alive before adding more variables.
+Start with a minimal message or simply open the TUI.
+Ask the agent "What is your working directory?"
+Confirm the environment is alive, responding, and can access its designated filesystem before adding more complex variables.

-### Step 6: Treat policy prompts as signal
+### Step 6: Treat policy prompts as a security signal

-If a host gets blocked, inspect why.
-Do not blindly approve everything or you defeat the point of the runtime.
+If a host gets blocked or a command is denied, inspect *why*.
+Do not blindly approve everything or automatically disable the firewall, or you completely defeat the purpose of using NemoClaw in the first place.

 ## When NemoClaw Makes Sense